Play to Learn

 Team : Elise Sokolowski Experience Design ‘19, Anna Kim Strategist ‘19 , Meredith Makhoul Strategist ‘19

 How do you help ESL students in the silent period build the foundation to build strong communication and comprehension skills?

 The What : Play to learn brings the technology from Lumo Interactive and the curriculum from Reading A-Z together.
 For this partnership a collapsible frame on wheels uses two projectors from Lumo play to engage students and teachers in games that reflect lessons from Reading A-Z on the ground or mat if placed on floor.

-The Why : Public schools have adopted a new curriculum that encourages motion-based learning and social, emotional engagement between students and teachers.
+The Why : Public schools have adopted a new curriculum that encourages motion-based learning, social, and emotional engagement between students and teachers.
 But to establish a relationship of trust, the teacher must be able to communicate with their students.
-We encourage motion-based learning so that those students in the silent period will feel empowered to participate, breaking the barrier of any kind of intimidation verbal communication can bring.
+We games encourage motion-based learning so that those students in the silent period will feel empowered to participate, breaking the barrier of any kind of intimidation verbal communication can have on them.